tensorflow/compression/README.md

 The
 [models directory](https://github.com/tensorflow/compression/tree/master/models)
 contains several implementations of published image compression models to enable easy experimentation.
+Note that in order to reproduce published results, more tuning of the code and training dataset may be necessary.
+Use the `tfci.py` script above to access published models.

-The instructions below talk about a re-implementation of the model published in:
+The following instructions talk about a re-implementation of the model published
+in:

 > "End-to-end optimized image compression"<br />
 > J. Ballé, V. Laparra, E. P. Simoncelli<br />